Basic Policy for Internal Financial Control

-The Company shall, under the Companies Act and the Ordinance for Enforcement of the Companies Act, establish the basic policy concerning the development of the system required to ensure the fair execution of the Company's services as follows:
+The Company shall, under the Companies Act and the Ordinance for Enforcement of the Companies Act, establish the basic policy concerning the development of the system required to ensure the fair execution of the services provided by the corporate group consisting of the Company and its subsidiaries (hereinafter referred to as the “Group”) as follows:

-1. System to ensure that directors and employees perform their respective duties in compliance with applicable laws and regulations and the articles of incorporation
+1. System to ensure that the Group directors and employees perform their respective duties in compliance with applicable laws and regulations and the articles of incorporation

 - (1) Under the Corporate Ethics Regulations, the Corporate Ethics Committee chaired by the President will, as the lead organization, strive to familiarize directors and employees with the Company rules such as the Sanki Engineering Group Compliance Declaration, the Sanki Engineering Group Code of Conduct and Action Guidelines and the Sanki Engineering Group Conduct Standards, and perform compliance promotion activities.

 - (2) The awareness of compliance shall be increased by conducting training on compliance with laws and regulations.

 - (3) The Internal Audit Department and other relevant departments will direct and monitor compliance with applicable legislation, and enhance the compliance consciousness of directors and employees.

 - (4) The self-governing mechanism shall be improved by utilizing the notification contacts to prevent misconduct from occurring.